pubpub/platform/core/README.md

 The `db/seed.ts` file will initiate the database with a set of data.
 This seed is run using `npm run reset`.
 You will have to run this each time you stop and start supabase since doing so clears the database.

-Explore with `npm run prisma studio`.
+Explore with `npm run prisma-studio`.

 ## Folder structure